jeffdcamp/dbtools-room/README.md

 * Tools to Delete and Rename database (making sure to take care of all extra files)
 * Attach/Detach databases
 * Merge data between multiple databases
+* Apply SQL text files to a database (such as a sql diff file)

 Usage
 =====